bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Implement doomed.
 			- [ ] Implement permanent statuses.
 				- [ ] Array of statuses.
 When removing status, check if in permanent.
 If so, don't remove.
 Additionally, tooltip when hovering should show if permanent.
-			- [ ] Shorten telemachus tooltip to: In 30 more payoffs, transform into a random power (DENOM+3) and permanently Consecrate.
-			- [ ] telemachus probably should not be available in the second half of the game. we can code in a special case in the shop for him.
-			- [ ] telemachus should only be available as an obol. if he is chosen as a coin, shop automatically downgrades him until obol.
 			- [ ] Work on implementing new power coins and their powers.
-			- [ ] Need a way to represent coins which cannot be upgraded. let's add a tag system to the coins themselves as well. it can be a simple array.
-				- [ ] in can_upgrade, check this array as well.
-				- [ ] in upgrade, assert it isn't unupgradable
-				- [ ] when generating tooltip, add this string IFF the tag exists

 		- [ ] Add Coins and their Powers
 			- [ ] 8 Payoffs